fibonacid/react-suspence-chat-app/README.md

 # Creating a LLM chatbot with React Suspense

 AI Chatbots are a bit weird.
-When a user submits a message, the user's `message` needs to be presented right away, while the bot's `message` needs to be created asynchronously.
-This is a perfect use case for [Suspense](https://react.dev/reference/react/Suspense).
+When a user sends a message, the   message can be created right away, while the bot's response needs to wait for the response to come back from the API.

+Structuring the app to handle both sync and async messages is trivial.
+Thankfully, with [Suspense](https://react.dev/reference/react/Suspense) we can do it pretty easily.

+Before we dive too deep I should mention that the solution I'm proposing depends on some features that have not been released on a stable version of React yet.

+---

 Let's start by defining the `Message` type: